Single vs. Joint Life Insurance in Canada: Pros & Cons

 • Single: Single life insurance policies cover each individual separately, meaning it offers two separate payouts, and coverage can be customized to each person’s needs.

-• Joint: Joint life insurance covers two or more people under one policy, which means there’s only one payout—either when the first policyholder passes, or when the second policyholder passes.
+• Joint: Joint life insurance covers two or more people under one policy, which means there’s only one payout—either when the first policyholder passes (first-to-die life insurance) or when the second policyholder passes (last-to-die life insurance).

 Single life insurance for couples is typically the best choice.
 It protects each partner with separate payouts and gives both policyholders more coverage flexibility based on their individual financial obligations.